kwakyetech/requirement-analysis/README.md

 ---

 Each of these activities plays a crucial role in ensuring that the requirements for a software system are well understood, feasible, and clearly communicated, which is essential for the success of the project.

+## Types of Requirements

+### Functional Requirements

+- **User & Host Management:**
+  Support user accounts for both customers and hosts.
+Hosts can create and update property listings (details, pricing, photos) and manage availability calendars.
+Customers and hosts each have separate portals for managing their information.

+- **Search & Discovery:**
+  Customers can search and filter available hotels by location, date, and other criteria.
+The system displays relevant results, including nearby hotels, personalised recommendations, and special offers.

+- **Booking & Payments:**
+  Allow customers to select a property and book it for specific dates.
+The booking service interacts with a payment gateway (third-party) to process transactions securely.

+- **Booking Management:**
+  Provide a service for viewing the booking history.
+Both customers and hosts can view current and past reservations and see details of each booking.
+Functions like cancellations or modifications can also be included.

+- **Notifications:**
+  Automatically notify users about important events.
+For example, send an alert to the host when a new booking is made and inform the customer when their reservation is confirmed or when new promotions are available.

+### Non-functional Requirements

+- **Scalability:**
+  The system must handle very high user traffic.
+It should use a microservices architecture with load balancers to distribute requests across many servers, enabling horizontal scaling as demand grows.

+- **Performance:**
+  Fast response times are essential.
+The design uses caching (e.g., Redis) and optimized search (e.g., Elasticsearch) to reduce latency, and a CDN for static content to speed up delivery.

+- **Availability & Reliability:**
+  The system should achieve high uptime.
+It uses redundant components (multiple servers, replicated databases) and master–slave database replication to ensure data availability and fault tolerance.

+- **Data Management & Consistency:**
+  The design must handle large volumes of data.
+It uses asynchronous processing (message queues) and NoSQL storage (e.g., Cassandra for archival) to manage growing data sets.
+These ensure durable storage and eventual consistency under heavy load.

+- **Maintainability:**
+  A microservices approach isolates functionality (search, booking, listings, etc.), making it easier to develop, test, and deploy components independently.
+This modularity aids ongoing maintenance and future expansion.